- Professor at University of Illinois Urbana-Champaign

 Institute for Public Accuracy Independent Media Center

-Born December 22, 1952 in Cleveland, Ohio, Robert McChesney graduated with a B.A. in economics and history from Evergreen State College in 1977.
+Born on December 22, 1952 in Cleveland, Ohio, Robert McChesney graduated with a B.A. in economics and history from Evergreen State College in 1977.
 During his college years, he became a friend and lifelong collaborator of John Bellamy Foster.

 From 1977-79, McChesney worked as Seattle circulation coordinator for the socialist weekly In These Times and as editor of 30 Day Notice, the bi-monthly newsletter of the Seattle Tenants Union.
 In 1979 he became a sports stringer for United Press International.
 He was also the publisher and president of the short-lived counter-cultural newspaper The Seattle Sun, and of the music and pop culture magazine The Rocket (which he founded).

 In 1986 McChesney earned a master's degree in communications from the University of Washington, and three years later he completed a Ph.D. there.